-APS establishment refers to the process by which the PHG application and the health and fitness services application exchange information in order to enable and configure the APS.
-An APS must be established before messages can be exchanged.
-The PHG initiates APS establishment after it completes capability exchange with a health and fitness services application and determines that the health and fitness services application supports the APS CCC.
+APB establishment refers to the process by which the PHG application and the Health & Fitness services application exchange information in order to enable and configure the APS.
+An APB must be established before messages can be exchanged.
+The PHG initiates APS establishment after it completes capability exchange with a Health & Fitness services application and determines that the Health & Fitness services application supports the APS CCC.

-APS establishment requires that the PHG application authenticate itself to the health and fitness services application (acting as an OAUTH Authorization server) using some method that results in the PHG obtaining an authorized OAUTH bearer token.
+APB establishment requires that the PHG application authenticate itself to the Health & Fitness services application (acting as an OAUTH Authorization server) using some method that results in the PHG obtaining an authorized OAUTH bearer token.
 A successfully authenticated TLS connection in which the PHG application possesses a valid OAUTH access token represents mutual authentication for the purposes of an APS.

-When there has been mutual authentication the health and fitness services application has the required security credentials it needs in order to identify and associate an APS with a given PHG application, in this and all subsequent transactions.
-How the health and fitness services application uses the certificate to link the APS to a PHG application is up to the implementation.
+When there has been mutual authentication the Health & Fitness services application has the required security credentials it needs in order to identify and associate an APS with a given PHG application, in this and all subsequent transactions.
+How the Health & Fitness services application uses the certificate to link the APS to a PHG application is up to the implementation.

-Within this mutually authenticated context, the PHG application establishes the APS by performing an HTTP POST to the health and fitness services application.
+Within this mutually authenticated context, the PHG application establishes the APS by performing an HTTP POST to the Health & Fitness services application.
 The resource posted is an xml document containing the APB resource but the PHG application fills in only those elements as specified in Table 8-1.

-The element values provide the health and fitness services application with the information it needs to configure and allocate the internal resources needed to support the APS.
-The reply to this POST contains a URL to a modified version of the APB resource containing the services provided elements of .
+The element values provide the Health & Fitness services application with the information it needs to configure and allocate the internal resources needed to support the APS.
+The reply to this POST contains a URL to a modified version of the APB resource containing the Services-provided elements of Table 8-2.
 The PHG application then retrieves the APB resource via an HTTP GET to the provided URL.
-The health and fitness services application may refuse to establish an APS due to resource limitations.
+The Health & Fitness services application may refuse to establish an APS due to resource limitations.